 Annual Crab Bake Has Less Star Power Than Usual An all-you-can-eat seafood festival that often draws Maryland's leading political candidates has wrapped up, with a little less star power than usual.

+Festival Brings 13 World Theater Productions to D.C.
 The Kennedy Center is hosting an international theater festival for the next three weeks, including the U.S. premiere of an Australian play about Rupert Murdoch and a dozen other productions.

 Smithsonian Opens Clint Eastwood Film Festival The Smithsonian's National Museum of American History is opening a three-day film festival featuring Clint Eastwood's Westerns.

 A Guide to the Cherry Blossom FestivalNothing says it's springtime in the DC area like the National Cherry Blossom Festival.
 The National Cherry Blossom Festival is scheduled for March 20 to April 27, 2012.
 Here is the best the festival has to offer.